San Marino Population Pyramid (2025)

 How does San Marino rank globally by population?

-San Marino has a population of 0.0 million people as of 2025, representing approximately 0.00% of the global population.
+San Marino has a population of 33,581 people as of 2025.
 While not among the world's most populous nations, San Marino's demographic characteristics are significant for regional development patterns.
 The country's population size positions it as a smaller nation in global demographic terms.
 Understanding San Marino's population dynamics provides insights into broader trends affecting similar-sized countries worldwide, particularly regarding development challenges and opportunities.

 comparison